Friday, April 18, 2025

 I recorded an interview with Greg Dizzia, here is the link.
 He wrote The Book of Enoch: An Antediluvian Account.
 I asked him a question about the narrator Enoch referring to himself as the "Son of Man" in his narrative.
 This baffled Greg, and I didn't have the text available.
 We skipped the question and moved on.
 Now, I'm looking back over the text.

 The Book of Enoch is closely tied to The Book of Genesis.
 It tells a story of Fallen Angels and the years leading up to the flood story of Noah.
 The Book of Enoch has been mostly forgotten.
 It was likely written in Aramaic and or Hebrew.
 The the most complete surviving copies are in the Geʽez language.
-The Books were mostly likely written in the Second Temple Period although the story is possibly a lot older.
+The Books were most likely written in the Second Temple Period although the story is possibly a lot older.
 Listen to the interview with Greg to hear his take

 The Controversy